Perfume every room with beautifully fragrant house plants.

 Hyacinth is among the first to pop up in the spring garden.
 However, you don't have to wait to enjoy their aromatic flowers.
 It's easy to force hyacinth bulbs into bloom early and enjoy them midwinter.

 Although light-bloomers, no plant can match scented geraniums for beautiful aromas of rose, peach or peppermint.
 Pot some up for your sunny window or patio and enjoy them all season.

 Persian violet gets its common name from the small, violet-blue flowers.
 However, it's not a violet at all.
 It's actually a geranium relative.
 Give it plenty of bright light and you can expect bouquets of blooms.

 Want an easy way to display your indoor plants?
-Transform a small jungle into an orderly display by grouping small plants on a plant stand.
+Transform a small jungle into an orderly display by grouping them on a plant stand.

 'Sharry Baby' is a sweetly scented Oncidium orchid.
 Oncidiums are often referred to as "dancing lady" orchids because of the way their shapely blooms move in a breeze.
 Give these dancing sprays of flowers plenty of light and they'll bloom dependably for you.